 These works are substantial and, given the restricted space, likely to be difficult for the contractors.
 We looked into whether we could keep the tunnels open during the works but decided it would be better to close them completely so the works can be done safely, more quickly, and at a lower cost.
 It would also provide certainty for users.
 Please note, given the complex nature of these works complete closure would still have been required from time to time during the works programme even if public access was allowed during the project.

 Q. How long are they expected to be closed for?

-The Tyne Pedestrian and Cyclist Tunnels will close for a period of around 13 months for the refurbishment works to be completed.
-They are expected to re-open in June/July 2014.
+The Tyne Pedestrian and Cyclist Tunnels will close to allow the refurbishment works to be completed.
+They are expected to re-open in August 2014.

 Q. Why can’t the work be done outside of peak hours?

 To carry out the works out of normal hours or between peak travel times would dramatically increase the cost of the works and is considered not to represent a prudent use of public funds.

 To mitigate this impact, we are operating a free and timetabled shuttle bus service between the rotundas.
 The service operates every day from 6am to 8pm, with departures every 30 minutes.

 The service is able to accommodate 16 cycles on a cycle trailer, therefore both pedestrians and cyclists will be able to use the shuttle bus service.